Johor Bahru: Ethnicity and religion

-The Malaysian Census in 2010 reported the population of Johor Bahru as 497,067.
-The city's population today is a mixture of three main ethnicities - Malays, Chinese and Indians- along with other bumiputras.
-Malays comprise a plurality of the population at 240,323, followed by Chinese totalling 172,609, Indians totaling 73,319 and others totalling 2,957.
-Non-Malaysian citizens form a population of 2,585.
-The Malays in Johor Bahru are strongly related to the neighbouring Riau Malays.
-The Chinese mainly are from the majority Teochew, Hokkien, Hainanese, and Hakka dialect groups, while the Indian community mainly and predominantly are Tamils, there are also small populations of Telugus, Malayalis and Sikh Punjabis.
-The Malays are majority Muslims, while the Chinese are predominantly Buddhists and the Indian were mostly Hindus despite there is also a small numbers from the two ethnic groups that are Christians and Muslims.
-A small number of Sikhs, Taoists, Animists, and secularists can also be found in the city.
+The Malaysian Census in 2020 reported the population of Johor Bahru as 858,118, making it the largest state capital city in Malaysia by population.
+It also forms the capital of Johor Bahru District, which includes Iskandar Puteri and Pasir Gudang, and is the second largest district in Malaysia with a population of 1.8 million, as of 2023.
+The city's population today is a mixture of three main ethnicities – Malays, Chinese and Indians- along with other bumiputras.
+The Malays in Johor Bahru are strongly related to the neighbouring Riau Malays in Riau Islands, Indonesia with significant populations of Javanese, Bugis and Banjarese among the local Johorean Malay population.
+The Chinese mainly are from the majority Hokkien and Teochew (among the local Chinese) subgroups with minorities of Hakka, Cantonese, Henghua, Foochow and Hainanese among its local Chinese dominant minority populace, while the Indian community are majoritally Tamils (including Ceylonese), there are also small populations of Telugus, Malayalis, Gujaratis, Bengalis, Sindhis, Pashtuns and Sikh Punjabis among the Indian populace.
+The Malays are majority Muslims, while the Chinese are predominantly Buddhists/Taoists and the Indians were mostly Hindus despite there is also a small numbers from the two ethnic groups that are Christians and Muslims.
+A small number of Sikhs, Animists and secularists can also be found in the city.

-The following is based on Department of Statistics Malaysia 2010 census.

 Languages

 The local ethnic Malays speak the Malay language, while the language primarily spoken by the local Chinese is Mandarin Chinese.
-The Chinese community is represented by several dialect groups: Teochew, Hainanese, Hakka and Hokkien.
+The Chinese community is represented by several dialect groups: Hokkien, Teochew, Hakka and Hainanese with small minorities of Foochow, Henghua and Cantonese.

-The Indian community predominantly speaks Tamil (also lingua franca among all Indians), with a minority of Malayalam, Telugu and Punjabi speakers.
-The English language (or Manglish) is also used considerably, albeit more so among the older generation, who have attended school during the British rule.
+The Indian community predominantly speaks Tamil, with a minority of Malayalam, Telugu and Punjabi speakers.
+60% of the city's population is fluent in English with a higher rate among younger people.